2

 “I really shouldn’t have to remind you, but leave that exactly where you found it.”
 He tossed over a pair of gloves.
 “And wear these if you’re going to keep shifting stuff around.”

-The gloves were a pale purple kind they use in hospitals, the ones that always feel just a size or two too small.
+The gloves were the pale purple nitriles they use in hospitals, the ones that always feel just a size or two too small.
 “My point stands.
 Why did the cult leave this cushy little headquarters?
 I mean, this office space alone must be worth a fortune.
 And if they’ve been gone for a while, why hasn’t this place been renovated already?”

 Ryan frowned.
 “I have theories.”
 He said, which was his way of saying he wasn’t sure.
 My brother opened the last door in the hallway and winced.
 “What?”
 I asked.
 What could it be?
 A dead body?
 Several dead bodies?
 More cockroaches?